nicholas0g/moodle-report-generator/README.md

 # Moodle Global user report generator
 Client for xlsx report generator.
 The report will contain all the individual courses by number of participants and a detail of all users and all their enrollments.
-In order to use the client you well need to cofigure the web service of your moodle installation.
+In order to use the client you will need to cofigure the web service of your moodle installation.

 ![](https://img.shields.io/github/stars/nicholas0g/moodle-report-generator.svg) ![](https://img.shields.io/github/forks/nicholas0g/moodle-report-generator.svg) ![](https://img.shields.io/github/tag/nicholas0g/moodle-report-generator.svg)
 ## Warning